Zecao/IterativeBranchExchange/README.md

 # Iterative Branch Exchange
-Repository for the article "Distribution Network Reconfiguration using Iterative Branch Exchange and Clustering Techniques".
+Repository for the article [**Distribution Network Reconfiguration using Iterative Branch Exchange and Clustering Techniques**](https://www.mdpi.com/1996-1073/16/5/2395).
 This repository is subdivided into the following subdirectories:

 ### 1. Article Matlab code